OpenTranslationBible/open-bible/en-GB/62.1 John/md/1-john-03.md

 ## 1 John 3:11

-For this is the message you have heard from the beginning, that we should love one another;
+For this is the message you have heard right from the start: that we should love one another;

 ## 1 John 3:12